mpeeples2008/ArchNetSci/_book/04-uncertainty.md

 The underlying assumption of the approach outlined here is that the robustness or vulnerability to a particular perturbation of the observed network data, drawn from a complete network that is unattainable, provides information about the robustness or vulnerability of that unattainable complete network to the same kinds of perturbations.
 For example, if we are interested in exploring the degree distribution of a network and our sampling experiments show massive fluctuations in that distribution in sub-samples with only small numbers of nodes removed at random, this would suggest that the particular properties of this network are not robust to nodes missing at random for degree calculations and we should not place much confidence in any results obtained from the original sample as indicative of the complete network from which it was drawn.
 On the other hand, say we instead find that in the resampling experiments the degree distributions in our sub-samples are substantially similar to that of the original network sample even when moderate or large numbers of nodes are removed.
 In that case, we might conclude that our network structure is such that assessments of degree distribution are robust to node missigness within the range of what we might expect for our original sample in relation to the complete network from which it was drawn.
 It is important to note, however, that this finding should not be transferred to any other metrics as any given network is likely to be robust to certain kinds of perturbations for certain network metrics, but not to others.

 In the sub-sections below we create a basic function to conduct these analyses and show how it can be modified to fit almost any data perturbation you chose to simulate.
+In general we have attempted to make this Section modular in that independent chunks of code can be run out of order so you can go right to what you need within each sub-section.

-## Missing at Random
+## Missing at Random{#MissingAtRandom}

 This sub-section accompanies the discussion of nodes or edges missing at random in Brughmans and Peeples (2022) Chapter 5.3.1.
 Here we take one interval of the Chaco World ceramic similarity network (ca. A.D.
 1050-1100) and simulate the impact of nodes missing at random on network centrality statistics.
 Download the [ceramic similarity adjacency matrix](data/AD1050net.csv) to follow along.